Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: Experimental Evidence for 3N SRCs

-To strengthen our confidence in the data set's integrity we performed a $y$-scaling analysis\cite{Sick:1980ey,Day:1990mf} of the E02-019 data and found it to be in good agreement with the SLAC data\cite{Day:1979bx,Rock:1981aa} from $y=0$ (top of the quasielastic peak) to $y \simeq -1$ (GeV/c).
-In Fig.~\ref{yscale} we plot the scaling function $F(y)$ against $y$ with the inset showing (in a linear scale) the region $ -1.1 < y < -0.7$ and where the negative values of $F(y)$ arise from the negative cross sections in the E02-019 data.
-Both data sets suffer from large relative errors in this region.
-More precise data will be forthcoming from the 12~GeV experiment at Jefferson Lab, E12-06-105\cite{Arrington:2006xx}.

-In Fig.~\ref{x_alpha3N} we check the factorization implicit in Eq.~(\ref{crosssection}) by comparing the $x$ and $\alpha_{3N}$ dependence of $\sigma_A/\sigma_{^3He}\cdot 3/A$ for all available $Q^2$ from Refs.~\cite{Fomin2011,fominphd} for $A=12$.
+To check whether $\alpha_{3N}$ description of the data results in the factorization implicit in Eq.~(\ref{crosssection}), in Fig.~\ref{x_alpha3N} we compare the $x$ and $\alpha_{3N}$ dependences of ${3\sigma_A\over A \sigma_{^3He}}$ for all available $Q^2$ from Refs.~\cite{Fomin2011,fominphd} for $A=12$.
 As the comparison shows the $Q^2$ spread of the data is significantly reduced once the ratios are evaluated in terms of $\alpha_{3N}$ which absorbs part of the $Q^2$ dependence.
 The plateau in the region $1.3 < \alpha_{3N}< 1.5$ manifests the dominance of 2N-SRCs corresponding, here, to internal nucleon momenta in the range of $300-600$~MeV/c.
-The plateaus arising from 2N-SRCs in the ratios as a function of $\alpha_{3N}$ can be seen as following from the fact (see Fig.~\ref{al_x}) that numerically $\alpha_{2N}$ and $\alpha_{3N}$ have small differences at $Q^2 > 2$~GeV$^2$ and $x<1.8$.
+The plateaus arising from 2N-SRCs in the ratios as a function of $\alpha_{3N}$ (similar to $\alpha_{2N}$) can be seen as following from the fact (see Fig.~\ref{al_x}) that numerically $\alpha_{2N}$ and $\alpha_{3N}$ have small differences at $Q^2 > 2$~GeV$^2$ and $x<1.8$.
 The observation of 2N-SRCs in terms of $\alpha_{3N}$ is important for verifying the conjecture (Eq.~\ref{R3_R2sq_simp})) that a plateau, if observed, in the 3N-SRC region should be proportional to $({a_{2}(A)\over a_2(^3\textrm{He})})^2$.

+As Fig.\ref{x_alpha3N} shows only measurement at 18$^\circ$, (in which $Q^2\simeq 2.5$ (GeV/c)$^2$ at the quasielastic peak, growing to $Q^2 \simeq 3$ (GeV/c)$^2$ at $x = 2.9$) reaches to the region $\alpha_{3N}\simeq 1.6$ where one expects the onset of 3N SRCs.
+It is intriguing that as the lower panel of the figure shows at $\alpha_{3N}>1.6$ the ratios indicate possible onset of the scaling.
+In the further discussions, except where explicitly indicated our analysis of \cite{Fomin2011} is limited to these data set.

+Problems arose when constructing the $^3$He cross section between $x = 2.68$ and $x = 2.85$ $(1.6 \leq \alpha_{3N} \leq 1.8)$ due to difficulties with the subtraction of the walls of the Aluminum target cell containing the $^3$He.
+The limited vertex resolution of the spectrometer made it impossible to isolate electrons that scattered from the walls of the relatively small diameter (4~cm) target cell.
+This and the fact that $\sigma^{\rm{Al}} \gg \sigma^{^3\rm{He}}$ at large $x$ as $\sigma^{^3\rm{He}}$ must go to 0 at its kinematic limit, $x=3$. resulted in a set of negative cross sections in three bins at large $x$ interlaced with other bins in which cross sections were consistent with zero with large relative errors.